 Screened at the Director’s Fortnight at last year’s Cannes Film Festival, Climax is Gaspar Noé’s latest film – a controversial love-or-hate director who gave us an incredible body of work formed by films such as Irreversible, Enter the Void and Love.
-After having the opportunity to watch Climax, I did not only feel like I’ve came out of a nightmare but also felt somewhat inspired to talk about similar movies that tackles themes such as electronic music, disorder and chaos.
-Not only that, it’s also a space for me to share my thoughts on Gaspar Noé’s lates film as well.
+After having the opportunity to watch Climax, I did not only feel like I’ve come out of a nightmare but also felt somewhat inspired to talk about similar movies that tackle themes such as electronic music, disorder and chaos.
+Not only that, but it’s also a space for me to share my thoughts on Gaspar Noé’s latest film as well.

 “Climax (2018)” by Gaspar Noé

-Several dancers are interviewed for a casting which purpose is not exactly mentioned.
+Several dancers are interviewed for a casting whose purpose is not exactly mentioned.
 They talk about what dance means to them, if they have ever taken any drugs and if they are okay with experimenting new stuff.
 Soon we see all of them partying in what appears to be the first night of rehearsal.
-They seem to know very little about each other and as the night progress, they start to realise something has been put on their drink, making them start to hallucinate and a trip to hell begins.
+They seem to know very little about each other and as the night progress, they start to realize something has been put on their drink, making them start to hallucinate and a trip to hell begins.